- Graduate Teaching Assistantships

 About 80 graduate students are funded through Graduate Teaching Assistantships.
-For the 2017-2018 academic year, first-year graduate teaching assistants (GTAs) will have stipends of $16,000-$20,000 for the nine-month academic term.
+For the 2023-2024 academic year, first-year graduate teaching assistants (GTAs) will have stipends of $17,400 for the nine-month academic term.
 GTAships include full-tuition remission and subsidized health benefits.
 The department also has numerous fellowships available for new and continuing students.
-In addition, summer support, in the amount of $3,000-4,500, is typically available.
+In addition, summer support, in the amount of $3,500-5,200, is often available.

 The Department of Mathematics has several university fellowships that supplement GTAships.
 In particular, the department awards Othmer Fellowships to top students entering each Fall.
-Othmer fellowships pay $8,000 in addition to the GTA stipend for each of three years of graduate study, so that Othmer Fellows will earn at least $24,000 for each of the first three academic years of their graduate programs.
+Othmer fellowships pay $4000 to $8,000 in addition to the GTA stipend for each of three years of graduate study.
 Students with Othmer Fellowships are still eligible for summer support.

 Continuing graduate students may apply for other fellowships in a university-wide fellowships competition each spring.

-Summer support for graduate students is typically available and pays between $3,000 and $4,500, depending on the precise assignment.
+Summer support for graduate students is oftenavailable and pays between $3,500 and $5,200, depending on the precise assignment.